morian/aio-ld2410/docs/start/concepts.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Each gate is configured individually with two energy thresholds, one for moving targets, and on for stopped targets.
+Each gate is configured individually with two energy thresholds, one for moving targets, and on for static targets.
 When the reading energy value is above the configured threshold, a target is detected (either as moving or standing still).

 Both reported energies and threshold have values ranging from 0 to 100.
 Here is the list of default energy thresholds:

 ====== ================== ===================
- Gate   Moving threshold   Stopped threshold
+ Gate   Moving threshold   Static threshold
 ====== ================== ===================
      0              50%                 N/A
      1              50%                 N/A